 The Maternal and Newborn Health Group carries out research to contribute to the international debate and key policy, measurement and evaluation issues related to the health of young children and their mothers.

-Maternal healthcare markets Evaluation Team
+Maternal Healthcare Markets Evaluation Team (MET)

-Conducting multidisciplinary research on the role of the private and public health sectors in delivering maternal and reproductive health care.
+We conduct multidisciplinary research on the role of the private and public health sectors in delivering maternal and reproductive health care.

 The Measurement and Surveillance of HIV Epidemics Consortium (MeSH) develops, tests and implements innovative and efficient methods for routine HIV measurement and surveillance among adults and children.